 Nightmares: a frightening or unpleasant dream

 So what do you call a frightening or unpleasant reality?
 I grew up with a father who had a hard time managing his anger, a not-so-docile mother, and an absent brother.
 My father faced his fair share of bullshit growing up, but these were things I didn’t understand until now.
 I grew up in a home where fighting parents became a norm.
 My father had a way of arousing a tiresome sort of rage and anxiety within me.
-I was my mother’s protector, because she had a small frame and I feared she couldn’t protect herself against his strapped body and beastly temper.
+I was my mother’s protector because she had a small frame and I feared she couldn’t protect herself against his strapped body and a beastly temper.
 This kept me on edge.
 He could strike anytime, and I was always uneasy.

 This anxiety transferred to almost every other aspect of my life.
 I jumped in the middle many times, received a few blows that weren’t meant for me many times, and physically asserted myself to protect my mother far too many times than my mind and body wanted to.
 This anxiety and rage stayed with me.